sselvin778/assignment722/README.md

 Programming Project for EGM722 - Programming for GIS and Remote Sensing

 ## Set-up and installation
-This README file contains all necessary instructions to set-up and install relevant softwares and data, prior to coding.
+This README file contains all necessary instructions to set-up and install all relevant softwares and data, prior to coding.

 ### 1. How to get started
 Firstly, before installing `GitHub` to access relevant files, please ensure to create a __GitHub account__.
 Next, ensure that `git` is installed onto your computer from [here](https://git-scm.com/downloads), followed by `GitHub Desktop` from [here](https://github.com/apps/desktop), to upload and download changes to/from remote repositories and finally, dont forget to install `conda` from [here](https://www.anaconda.com/docs/getting-started/anaconda/install).